Developer Guide

 Other tests to try: press the

-fills the command box with the next most recent command.
-When the oldest command is reached, it should remain in the command box even ifUP
+UPandDOWNarrow keys any number of times in any order.
+Expected:UPfills the command box with the next oldest command andDOWNfills the command box with the next most recent command.
+When the oldest command is reached, it should remain in the command box even ifUPis pressed again.

 -